-Between January of the first year and December of the second year of fellowship, the fellow will obtain a graduate certificate in clinical research from the University of Missouri Kansas City, School of Medicine.
+Fellows may obtain a graduate certificate in clinical research from the University of Missouri - Kansas City School of Medicine.
 The certificate curriculum includes 15 credit hours of required coursework from the Master of Science in Bioinformatics Clinical Research Emphasis curriculum.
 The courses are:

 Graduate Certificate in Health Professions Education

-For fellows who anticipate a future in medical education instead of research, the fellowship will also offer an opportunity to obtain a graduate certificate in Health Professions Education from the University of Missouri Kansas City, School of Medicine instead of the Clinical Research Certificate.
-This certificate curriculum includes 18 credit hours of required coursework from the Masters of Health Professions Education curriculum.
+For fellows who anticipate a future in medical education instead of research, they can obtain a graduate certificate in Health Professions Education from the University of Missouri - Kansas City School of Medicine.
+This certificate curriculum includes 18 credit hours of required coursework from the Master of Health Professions Education curriculum.
 The courses are: